temporalio/temporal-learning/docs/tutorials/typescript/email-subscription/index.md

 last_update:
   date: 2023-03-05
 title: Build a subscription workflow with Temporal and TypeScript
-description: This tutorial teaches you how to implement an email subscription application with Temporal's Workflows, Activities, and Queries; however, the key learning allows users to subscribe and start your business logic through a web action.
+description: This tutorial teaches you how to implement an email subscription application with Temporal's Workflows, Activities, and Queries; however, the key learning allows users to subscribe and start their business logic through a web action.
 image: /img/temporal-logo-twitter-card.png
 ---

 ### Introduction

 In this tutorial, you’ll build an email subscription web application using Temporal and TypeScript.
-You’ll create a web server using the [Node.js](https://nodejs.org/en) and [Express](https://expressjs.com/), and you will use Temporal Workflows, Activities, and Queries to build the core of the application.
+You’ll create a web server using [Node.js](https://nodejs.org/en) and [Express](https://expressjs.com/), and you will use Temporal Workflows, Activities, and Queries to build the core of the application.
 Your web server will handle requests from the end user and interact with a Temporal Workflow to manage the email subscription process.
 Since you’re building the business logic with Temporal’s Workflows and Activities, you’ll be able to use Temporal to manage each subscription rather than relying on a separate database or task queue.
 This reduces the complexity of the code you have to write and maintain.

 You’ll create an endpoint for users to give their email address, and then create a new Workflow execution using that email address which will simulate sending an email message at certain intervals.
 The user can check on the status of their subscription, which you’ll handle using a Query, and they can end the subscription at any time by unsubscribing, which you’ll handle by cancelling the Workflow Execution.
 You can view the user’s entire process through Temporal’s Web UI.
 For this tutorial, you’ll simulate sending emails, but you can adapt this example to call a live email service in the future.